-We can apply the Fiat-Shamir heuristic to make proofs of zero non-interactive [15].
+We can apply the Fiat-Shamir heuristic to make proofs of zero non-interactive [11].
 In place of a random oracle, we use a cryptographic hash function.
 We take the hash of some public parameters to prevent cheating by searching for some values that hash in a preferable manner.
 In this case, selecting e = H(g, m, a) is a valid choice.
-To get a hash of desired length, an extendable output function such as SHAKE256 can be used [28].
-The library jsSHA [6] provides an implementation of SHAKE256 that works within a browser.
+To get a hash of desired length, an extendable output function such as SHAKE256 can be used [21].
+The library jsSHA [5] provides an implementation of SHAKE256 that works within a browser.

-3.4.6 Application to domain
+2.4.6 Application to domain

-Figure 3.6: An example turn during the game incorporates each of the protocols presented above, some multiple times.
+Figure 2.5: An example turn during the game incorporates each of the protocols presented above, some many times.